 What is Motrin?

 Motrin is a type of ibuprofen, which is a nonsteroidal anti-inflammatory drug (NSAID).
-Motrin functions by reducing the number of hormones in the body that cause pain and inflammation.
-Motrin is also often used to treat pain or inflammation due to many common conditions, such as headache, toothache, arthritis, menstrual cramps, minor injury, back pain, or to reduce fever.
+Motrin, and other NSAIDS like Aspirin, function by reducing the number of hormones in the body that cause pain and inflammation.
+Motrin is also often used to treat pain or inflammation due to many common conditions, such as headache, toothache, arthritis, joint pain, menstrual cramps, minor injury, back pain, or to reduce fever.

 Motrin is only recommended for use in the treatment of human beings, and only in adults and children over the age of six months.
 As with any medication, Motrin carries a number of potential side effects that can occur when it is ingested.
 Motrin may potentially increase the risk of fatal heart attack or stroke, particularly when used for a prolonged amount of time or when taken repeatedly in high doses.
-Motrin can also cause stomach or intestinal bleeding in some cases.
+Motrin can also cause stomach ulcers, intestinal bleeding or even liver damage, kidney damage, kidney disease, and kidney failure in some cases.

-The short answer to this inquiry is maybe, as it is dependent upon the dog and the dosage.
-Motrin, which is ibuprofen, can be considered toxic to dogs when administered in the incorrect dosage or in conjunction with a medication it interacts with.
+The short answer to this inquiry is maybe, as it is dependent upon the dog as well as consideration of proper dosing.
+Motrin and other anti-inflammatory medications can be considered toxic to dogs when administered in the incorrect dosage or in conjunction with a medication in which it interacts.

 - Lack of appetite